evan-erdos/trail-of-cthulhu/story/prose-outline.md

 Once they defeat the creature, they assess their surroundings.
 They're in a damp, underground grotto, and they can faintly hear running water.
+They explore for some time, but cannot find any other exits.

 As they approach the underground river, the PCs begin to have a strange sensation.
 It's like they're dreaming awake, and they feel compelled to swim in the water.